realiti4/pip-upgrade/README.md

 All packages are up to date! 🎉
 ```

-**Tip:** You can use `-e` to exclude packages in `Continue? (y/n):` after seeing which packages are going to be upgraded.
+**Tip:** You can use `-e` to exclude some packages and continue in `Continue? (y/n):` after seeing which packages are going to be upgraded.
 This is super useful for packages like gohlke's Numpy+mkl for example. `-r` to repeat the previous excluded packages.
 It'll show if there is a saved repeatable action.
 ```
 These packages will be upgraded: ['hypothesis', 'Pillow', 'pytest', 'setuptools'] (-r, --repeat  :  -e pytest)